 Any part of the name can be added or changed without documentation.

-1. First and middle name can be added or changed without documentation.
+1. First and middle names can be added or changed without documentation.

-2. Surname can be added or changed but must match the father’s surname or a combo of mother and father’s surname.
+2. Surname can be added or changed but must match the father’s surname or a combo of the mother’s and father’s surname.